gebrkn/jump/README.md

 ### code

 Inserts raw python code.
 The indentation doesn't have to match the outer level, but has to be consistent within a block. `print` emits the content to the template output.
-Template arguments can be accessed via the `ARGS` dict.
+Template arguments can be accessed via the `ARGS` object, using dict or object notation.

 ###### example:
 ```
 <div>
     @code
         a = ARGS['first']
-        b = ARGS['second']
+        b = ARGS.second
         if a > b:
             print(a, 'is smarter than', b)
         else: